VET331 Differentiation in Aquatic Animal Medicine

 - The vegetable feed ingredients and intestinal health.

 Provide an introduction to disease control, biosecurity principles and vaccination methods and vaccination principles in disease control in aquaculture (with emphasis on salmonids).

 - Have good knowledge of the principles of disease control in aquaculture, including an overview of the use of vaccines as a tool to prevent disease in farmed fish.

-- Have knowledge of systematization and presentation of data describing the disease in breeding farmed populations.
+- Have knowledge about the systematisation and presentation of data describing disease in farmed populations.

-- Have knowledge of instruments for use in disease control.
+- Have knowledge of remedies used in disease control.

-- Have knowledge of methods of cost benefit analysis of the resources used in disease control
+- Have knowledge of methods for cost-benefit assessments of resources used in disease control.

 Provide an introduction to fish welfare in modern fish breeding (with emphasis on samonids).